versatica/mediasoup/BUILDING.md

 ### `make clean-all`

-Clean all the objects and binaries, including those generated for library dependencies (such as libuv, openssl and libsrtp).
+Cleans all the objects and binaries, including those generated for library dependencies (such as libuv, openssl and libsrtp).

 ### `make`

-The default task runs the `Release` task.
+The default task runs the `Release` task unless the environment `MEDIASOUP_BUILDTYPE` is set to `Debug` (if so it runs the `Debug` task).

 ## gulpfile.js